 The staff is friendly and will chat you up in if you ask about how the town has changed over recent years.

 Note: there’s only a small handful of tables, with the largest seating four, and there are no outdoor tables.
-Find it here.
+Find it here on Google Maps.

 Little North | Kitchen + Market

 A little ways outside of town, Little North Kitchen & Market has friendly staff, rotisserie chicken and a great yard for kids to run around in.
 There’s snacks and coffee, and don’t miss the shrimp skewers, sausage and rotisserie potatoes.
-Find it here.
+Find it here on Google Maps.

 Note: It is closed Monday, Tuesday and Wednesday.